Best OrcaSlicer Settings 2026: The 20 That Matter

 When Defaults Are Wrong

-A few stock Orca defaults that we change in every profile:
+A few stock Orca defaults worth changing in every profile:

 What Orca Does Better Than Other Slicers